kevin-chalmers/set08103/labs/lab03/README.md

     restart: always
 ```

+When running Docker from the command line, we use `docker compose up` to build and run a composed service.
+IntelliJ understands Docker compose files, so we don't have to worry.
+We will modify our Travis CI file.

 ### Test MySQL Connection

 Now we need to update our main application to move from MongoDB to MySQL.
 A MySQL server takes a bit more time to start-up, so we need to have code to attempt to connect multiple times.
 The Java code below is our new application.